-Because the supply and demand balance may vary throughout the ISO system there may be different settled capacity prices for different points on the system.
-Any plant that clears the capacity auction – in other words, whose bid for the promise to deliver electricity has been accepted – will receive the cleared price for their capacity in the future time period whether or not they are asked to produce any energy.
+Because the supply and demand balance may vary throughout any ISO’s system there may be different settled capacity prices for different points on the system.
+Any plant that clears the capacity auction – in other words, whose bid (in $/MW/month) for the promise to deliver electricity has been accepted – will receive the cleared price for their capacity in the future time period whether or not they are asked to produce any energy.

-Plants that have promised to generate electric will actually generate electricity only if and when, based on their operating costs, they clear the energy market and are directed to operate.
-However, they will receive the cleared price for their capacity even if they never clear in the electrical energy market and never sell any energy during that period.
-But, if a plant receiving capacity payments fails to operate when called upon it will be subject to a severe penalty.
+Plants that have promised to generate electric will actually generate electricity only if and when, based real time demand and their operating costs, they clear the energy market and are directed to operate.
+However, if a plant receiving capacity payments fails to operate when called upon it will be subject to a severe penalty.
 See GAO’s Report to Congressional Committees on Electricity Markets for a detailed discussion and review of capacity markets.

 Electrical energy is the ability to do work by the movement of charged particles through a wire.
 Energy is what is actually produced at a generating plant at the time it is needed by end-use customers.
-While capacity represents the ability to do work and is measured in megawatts, energy is the actual performance of that work and adds a time element to the capacity.
-Energy is, therefore, measured in megawatt-hours.
+While capacity represents the ability to do work and is measured in MW, energy is the actual performance of that work and adds a time element to capacity.
+Energy is, therefore, measured in megawatt-hours (MWh).

-Retail suppliers purchase energy to meet their end-use customers’ current energy requirements.
+Retail suppliers purchase energy to meet their end-use customers’ real time energy requirements.
 Generation plant owners sell energy to meet the retail supplier requirements.

-The ISOs conduct an auctions for each hour of the day to determine the settled price for energy at multiple locations on their system.
+The ISOs conduct auctions for each hour of the day to determine the settled price for energy (in $/MWh) at multiple locations on their systems.
 The settled prices in the auction will determine which plants are dispatched in each hour and what price they will be paid for their production.

 Plants will, in general, only operate when the settled price exceeds their operating costs.
-To keep prices as low as possible the lowest cost plants will clear first – in other words, when demand is low – and the higher cost plants will clear only in hours when demand increases.
+To keep the cost of electricity as low as possible the lowest cost plants will clear first – in other words, when demand is low – and the higher cost plants will clear only in hours when demand increases.
 The following graph shows how different plants may be dispatched on the PJM system throughout the day as demand varies:

 I. David Rosenstein worked as a consulting engineer and attorney in the electric industry for 40 years.
 At various times during his career he worked for utility customers, Rural Electric Cooperatives, traditional investor owned regulated utilities and deregulated power generation companies.
 Each of his posts in this blog describes a different aspect of the past, present or future of the electric industry.